All Episodes

 We've had great interviews.

-Brian's been doing interviews for us and different, we've got even the UK.
+Brian's been doing interviews for us.

-I think Brian, you did an interview this morning with Catholic Unscripted.
+And different, we've got even the UK, I think Brian, you did an interview this morning with Catholic Unscripted.

 Raymond Royal covered us.

-If you look in the comments on the YouTube page where the film can be seen on our Regina magazine YouTube page, the comments are very positive, affirmative.
+So we've had great coverage and the comments coming in, if you look on the comments on the YouTube page where the film can be seen on our Regina magazine YouTube page, the comments are very positive, affirmative.

 In some sense, this is a good news story in the fact that it is bringing together people all over the world in a common effort, a common effort to really try to get through to the hierarchy.